joinpursuit/8-0-technical-curriculum/00-launch-week/lesson-notes/readme.md

 ---

-- In your group's Repl.it, click the name of the Repl.it in the top-left corner.
+- In your group's repl, if you did not create the repl you and your group worked on, click the name of the repl in the top-left corner.
 Then, click the three dots menu (i.e. "...").
 Finally, click the "Fork" option.

   Did anything change on your page?
 What did this option do?